hyrious/vite-plugin-svga/README.md

 ## Todo

+⚠️ I personally not use this library.
+PRs are welcome to implement things below:

 - [x] copy code from [svga-loader](https://github.com/Adamwu1992/svga-loader)
 - [ ] refactor `transform` &rarr; `load`
-- [ ] why do we need parse `VideoEntity` by hand? can we use svga itself?
+- [ ] why do we need to parse `VideoEntity` by hand? can we use svga itself?
 - [ ] vite-plugin-svga.lite

 ## Usage